TPS Code Won't Go Away

 No power and/or hesitation as you accelerate the vehicle.
 It feels like all of a sudden someone cut the power out momentarily as you step on the gas to get the vehicle moving.

 How The Throttle Position Sensor Works

 The throttle position sensor's job is to measure the angle of the throttle.
 So here, in a nutshell, is how the throttle position sensor works when you crank and start your 3.8L GM V6 equipped vehicle:

-Now, since the throttle is closed, the TPS (with power and ground supplied) sends the PCM (Powertrain Control Module=Fuel Injection Computer) a DC voltage signal of about .5 to .8 Volt.
+Now, since the throttle is closed, the TPS (with power and Ground supplied) sends the PCM (Powertrain Control Module=Fuel Injection Computer) a DC voltage signal of about 0.5 to 0.8 Volt.
 This value is what the PCM associates with a closed throttle.